History of Mexico in Timeline

 In 2019, Mexico had a Forest Landscape Integrity Index mean score of 6.82/10, ranking it 63rd globally out of 172 countries.

-2019: Dissolution of Federal Police
+2019: Dissolution of the Mexican Federal Police

-2019: National Guard Formation
+2019: Formation of the National Guard

 In 2019, the National Guard was formed from the disbanded Federal Police and military police of the Army and Navy.

-2019: Opening of Villanueva solar park
+2019: Villanueva solar park opens

-February 2020: First Confirmed COVID-19 Case
+February 2020: First Confirmed Case of COVID-19 in Mexico

-December 2020: Start of COVID-19 Vaccination
+December 2020: COVID-19 Vaccination Begins in Mexico

-2020: Crime Statistics
+2020: Crime Statistics in Mexico

-According to Mexico's 2020 census, 6.1% of Mexico's population speaks an Indigenous language and 19.4% of the population identifies as indigenous.
+According to Mexico's 2020 census, 19.4% of the population identifies as indigenous, 6.1% speaks an Indigenous language, and 2.04% are Afro-Mexicans.

-According to the 2020 census, there are 58,876 Jews in Mexico.
+According to the 2020 census, there are 58,876 Jews in Mexico, 7,982 Muslims, and 36,764 Mexicans reported belonging to a spiritualist religion.

-2020: Foreigners Settled in Mexico
+2020: Foreigners settled in Mexico

 As of 2020, an estimated 1.2 million foreigners settled in Mexico.

-2020: Literacy Rate
+2020: Literacy rate in Mexico

 As of 2020, the literacy rate in Mexico is 95.25%.